A Mother's Prayer for Her Daughter

-I was always thankful that my kids knew they could bring their friends to our home and count on a welcoming greeting.
+I was always thankful that my kids knew they could bring their friends to our home and count on a welcoming atmosphere.

 Though I was friendly and welcoming to Rebecca's boyfriends, apprehension began to grow in my heart.
 She was drawn to the 'bad boy' types.
 I talked to her about her choices and with her typical nod of an agreement, the conversations would end.

 Trouble was brewing in her heart and being the girl that she was she continued to withdraw from me and keep her thoughts to herself.
 I saw the discourse in her eyes and her posture.
 She was not a girl to be prodded for information so this period was frustrating for me as a Mother.